 - Limit for Fedex Envelopes/Paks: $500

-Covered Goods vs. Exclusions: What Fedex Won't Protect
+Covered Goods vs. Exclusions: What Fedex Insurance Won't Protect

-Beyond these limits, a list of products is simply forbidden to be shipped or excluded from any warranty.
+Beyond the Limits, a list of products is simply forbidden to ship or excluded from any warranty.

 - What is systematically excluded or prohibited: Cash, credit cards, dangerous products, live animals, firearms